-Now that you’ve explained of your brand, there are ways to make an About Page even better.
+Now that you’ve explained your brand, there are ways to make an About Page even better.
 It’s the frosting on your cake, the garnish in your drink, the extra polish that gives your shop that special little something.
-Consider these suggestions your extra credit:
+Consider these suggestions for extra credit:

 - Add a photo!
 Give a literal face to your brand with a headshot, or create more context with the perfect picture.
 Melanie Abrantes shows herself hard at work, calling out the get your hands dirty ethos of her shop.

 - Don’t forget social media links, or even a phone number if you’re willing to take calls.
 Now that people know and like you, they’ll want a way to keep in touch.